Azure/aks-engine/examples/addons/node-problem-detector/README.md

 }
 ```

-You can validate that the add-on is running as expected with the following command.
+You can validate that the addon is running as expected with the following command.
 You should see a node-problem-detector pod running for each agent node in the cluster.

 ```bash
 kubectl get pods -n kube-system